byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ![Get Subresources](./images/Test-driving-images/SubResource.png)

+You should be getting familiar with the response and query structure, so feel free to experiment with other subresources available to the Persons API.

 ## Further Reading

 We only touched the surface of many of these topics.
 The [complete UAPI Specification](https://github.com/byu-oit/UAPI-Specification/blob/master/University%20API%20Specification.md#byu-university-api-standard) provides additional details.